Warning: use of this antenna is not recommended if you do not use

 Testing

-connection.
-Four nearby AM stations were received, 3 were identified
+Four nearby AM stations were received, 3 were identified for testing.

-for testing.
-Latter tests were done with live wire antenna connected to
+Latter tests were done with live wire antenna connected to AC outlet,

-wire antenna connected to AC outlet, and lastly power cable antenna NOT
+neutral wire antenna connected to AC outlet, and lastly power cable antenna

-output.
-Sound is weak because it is coming from the headphones only, so
+for maximum sound output.
+Sound is weak because it is coming from the headphones only,

 1.